 Beyond Words: Non-Verbal Communication

-Greetings aren't just about the words you use; non-verbal communication plays a crucial role.
+Greetings aren't just about the words you use; non-verbal communication has a big impact.
 A smile, a nod, or a slight bow can enhance your greeting and convey respect.
 In more formal settings, a slight bow is often appreciated, especially when greeting elders or superiors.

 Eye contact is also important, but avoid prolonged, intense staring, which can be considered rude.
-A brief, friendly glance is usually sufficient.
+In practice, a brief, friendly glance is usually sufficient.
 Pay attention to body language cues from the other person and adjust your own accordingly.

 Trends and Latest Developments